mathjax/MathJax/docs/html/_sources/configuration.txt

 ``TeX-AMS_HTML-full.js``, the latter includes the complete HTML-CSS output processor.
-The "full" configuration files are substantially larger (on the order of 70KB), so you need to decide whether it is worth loading the full configuraiton for your pages.
+The "full" configuration files are substantially larger (on the order of 70KB), so you need to decide whether it is worth loading the full configuration for your pages.

 If most of your pages include mathematics, then it is to your advantage to load the full version, but if you are including MathJax in a theme file for